sp4plm/Self-Hosted-Nightscout-on-Ubuntu/README.md

 # VPS-Hosted-Nightscout-on-Ubuntu 18

+When you obtain your Ubuntu instance from VPS provider you receive root's login and root's password.
+From this moment follow the procedure.

-## Create a New User with root privilege
+## 1. Create a New User
-Once you are logged in as root, we’re prepared to add the new user account that we will use to log in from now on.
+Once you are logged in your Ubuntu instance as root, you are prepared to add the new user account that we will use to log in from now on.

-This example creates a new user called “mainuser”, but you should replace it with a username that you like:
+This command creates a new user called “mainuser”, but you can replace it with a username that you like:

 `# adduser mainuser`

-Now, we have a new user account with regular account privileges.
-However, we may sometimes need to do administrative tasks.
-To add these privileges to our new user, we need to add the new user to the “sudo” group.

-`# usermod -aG sudo mainuser`

-## Prepare for installation
+## 2. Prepare for installation

 Update the Ubuntu instance:
 `sudo apt-get update && sudo apt-get upgrade`

+Check that Ubuntu instance has Python, npm, nodejs, git installed.

 Update node:
 ```